-Trusted positions, in nappy's case, were given to familial members and yes men who could be trusted to rule over foreign lands, impose French laws and taxation.
+Trusted positions, in Nappy's case, were given to familial members and yes men who could be trusted to rule over foreign lands, impose French laws and taxation.
 Napoleon's wars killed over three million people.
 In Miscavige's case it was to surround himself with unthinking yes men or women who would be ruled by terror and threats of eternal spiritual damnation if they did not comply.
 Compliance was enforced with abuse both physical as well as mental and, by all accounts, continues to this day.
-This is the sword of Damocles2 held over their heads and it is with great difficult and courage that many have sort to leave and brave it alone in what they believe is the hinterland.
-The independent field.
-Of course when they do leave they discover the reality which is that scientology is no longer in the church having been ruthlessly driven out by the despot, and now resides free and in a clear atmosphere of theta in the independent field.
+This is the sword of Damocles held over their heads and it is with great difficulty and courage that many have sought to leave and brave it alone in what they believe is the hinterland.
+The outside world.
+Of course when they do leave they discover the reality which is that Scientology is no longer in the church having been ruthlessly driven out by the despot, and now resides free and in a clear atmosphere of theta in the independent field.

 Under Napoleon the famous Napoleonic Code of Laws made women second class citizens and a woman's husband held legal control over her possessions and property.
 He reversed a decree of the revolutionary government in order to re-establish slavery in the French Colonies.
 In the church no one has property rights, especially those working in slave like conditions in what is erroneously called the Rehabilitation Force Project (RPF).
 I say erroneously as, yes once it was designed to rehabilitate individuals but now it is simply a cheap labor force, much as you would find in some parts of Asian, only with less pay.
 His opponents were imprisoned or exiled.

-Miscavige has imprisoned executives into what has been described as the 'hole' according to testimony by former inmates.
+Miscavige has likewise imprisoned staff into what has been described as the 'hole' according to testimony by former inmates.
 Others are booted out, disconnected and hounded by paid 'security' personnel.